kejriwalrahul/SimpleMail/README.md

     cd MAILSERVER
 3. Run server using:
     java server <PortNo>

-    You can use port no. 1080.
+Note: You can use port no. 1080.

 ## Instructions(Client):